berkeryalc1n/MovieRecommendation/README.md

 ## Setup
 To run this project, you will need the following software and libraries:

-1)Python 3.12 or newer
+- Python 3.12 or newer
-2)Other dependencies
+- Other dependencies

 ### Step 1: Cloning the Project
 Clone the project files to your local machine using the following command in your terminal: